Air conditioner capacitors are important, electrical components that give your AC unit the power it needs to run.

-If your unit isn’t cooling as well as it used to or if the compressor is making strange noises, it could be time for a new capacitor.
+If your air conditioner is not starting up properly or experiencing other issues, such as not cooling as it used to or making strange noises, it could be time for a new capacitor.

 But how do you know what size capacitor to buy?
 The first step is to check your owner’s manual.